Even though alcohol consumption is widely accepted in society, there are many negative side effects of alcohol on the body and brain.

-Pregnant or breastfeeding women are strongly advised against drinking alcohol!
-There’s no safe level of alcohol consumption during these stages—due to the risk of damaging the baby’s brain.
+Pregnant or breastfeeding women are strongly advised against drinking alcohol.
+There is no safe level of alcohol consumption during pregnancy due to the risk of damaging the baby’s brain.

-As the first line of defense against the toxicity of alcohol, the liver often suffers significant damage from your alcohol habits.
-Long-term alcohol abuse increases the risk of liver disease and inflammation.
+As the first line of defense against the toxicity of alcohol, the liver often suffers significant damage from the effects of alcohol.
+Long-term alcohol use increases the risk of liver disease and inflammation.

 Sexual and Reproductive Health

-Contrary to widespread assumption, alcohol is not an aphrodisiac—it’s quite the opposite.
-While it may reduce your impulse control and lower social inhibition, Alcohol has been shown to reduce sexual performance.
+Contrary to widespread assumption, alcohol is not an aphrodisiac, and it is actually quite the opposite.
+While it may reduce a person’s impulse control and lower social inhibition, alcohol has been shown to reduce sexual performance.

 However, the effects of alcohol on weight are varied.
 For some people, especially wine drinkers, alcohol may cause weight loss.

 For others such as beer drinkers, it can lead to weight gain or a beer belly.